AhmedAbdElGawad209/Smart-safe-team-16-/README.md

 ### Instructions for how to  use the project.

-users can immediately strat with our project by downloading a mobile application from  [here](https://play.google.com/store/apps/details?id=project.bluetoothterminal&hl=ar&gl=US)and
+users can immediately strat with our project by downloading a mobile application from  [here](https://play.google.com/store/apps/details?id=project.bluetoothterminal&hl=ar&gl=US)
-,connet to their safe, set their users ID and then they ready to go.
+,connet to the safe, set their users ID and then they ready to go.